schitresh/software_development/frameworks/rails/5_security/5_injection.md

   - HTTP/1.1 302 Moved Temporarily, Location: http://www.malicious.tld

 ### DNS Rebinding and Host Header Attacks
-- DNS rebinding is a method of manipulating resoultion of domain names
+- DNS rebinding is a method of manipulating resolution of domain names
 - DNS rebinding circumvents the same-origin policy by abusing DNS instead
   - It rebinds a domain to a different IP address
   - And then compromises the system by executing random code against the web app